Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ~~~
 {: .output}

+> ## Help!
+> Medaka may give you a warning along the lines of:
+> ~~~
+> 2022-10-25 09:07:35.970532: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcudart.so.11.0'; dlerror: libcudart.so.11.0: cannot open shared object file: No such file or directory
+> 2022-10-25 09:07:35.970583: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
+> 2022-10-25 09:07:39.935310: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcudart.so.11.0'; dlerror: libcudart.so.11.0: cannot open shared object file: No such file or directory
+> 2022-10-25 09:07:39.935346: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
+> ~~~
+> {: .output}
+> Don't worry, you can safely ignore this warning wherever it pops up.
+It is telling us that it couldn't load a library required for parallel computing using GPUs.
+We are not using a GPU setup and so this warning is irrelevant.
+{: .callout}

 Medaka first looks for the other programs that it needs (known as dependencies) and their versions.
 These dependencies are installed on the AWS instance.
 Once it confirms they are present, it begins by aligning the raw reads (basecalls) to the assembly using minimap.

-<kbd>q</kbd> will quite from `less`.
+<kbd>q</kbd> will quit from `less`.

-Once medaka has completed the end of the file will contain something like:
+Once Medaka has completed the end of the file will contain something like:
 ~~~
 less medaka.out
 ~~~